jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

       style="width: 100%; height: auto;"
     >
     <figcaption>
-      Aerial view of Milwaukee County Stadium (1953–2000), circa 1955 (then the home of the Milwaukee Braves), set up to host a football game.
+      Milwaukee County Stadium (1953–2000) set up to host a football game, circa 1955 (then the home of the Milwaukee Braves).
 It was the part-time host of the NFL Green Bay Packers and later hosted the MLB Brewers.
 [Marquette University, Department of Archival Collections and Institutional Repository].
     </figcaption>
   </figure>